-- Ensuring that the Bank maintains positive and productive relationships and communication with media, government ministries, regulators and other organisations.
-In this capacity, the Chairman serves as a primary spokesperson for the Bank. - Leading Board discussions.
-As the bulk of the contributions made by Board Members occur at Board meetings, it is essential that the Chairman leads these meetings to deal with all issues on the agenda, and also in a manner that unlocks the value that each Board Member is capable of contributing. - Taking an active interest in ensuring that the right people are selected as Board Members, that they complement each other and function well as a group, and that there are sound mechanisms for evaluating the performance of individual Board Members, and the Board as a whole, at least annually. - Communicating concerns about a Board Member's performance to the individual in question; but it should be clear that what the Chairman is conveying is the product of a well-designed process, and not his own personal judgment about that individual. - Ensuring that the Board is properly carrying out the delegated responsibilities in accordance with the Board Charter. - Assisting and making arrangements for the Board Members to continually update their skills and the knowledge, especially in the area of corporate governance and risk management, required to fulfil their role both on the Board and the Board Committees.
+- Ensuring that the Bank maintains positive and productive ties and communication with the media, ministries, regulators and other organisations.
+In this capacity, the Chairman serves as an official spokesperson for the Bank. - Leading Board discussions.
+As the bulk of the contributions made by Board Members occur at Board meetings, it is essential that the Chairman leads these meetings to deal with all issues on the agenda, and also in a manner that unlocks the value that each Board Member is capable of contributina.